ctjacobs/pyqso/docs/source/toolbox.rst

 Once connected, the server output will appear in the DX cluster frame (see figure:dx_cluster_).
-A command can also be sent to the server by typing it into the entry box beneath the server output, and clicking the adjacent ``Send Command`` button.
+A command can also be sent to the server by typing it into the entry box beneath the server output and clicking the adjacent ``Send Command`` button (or pressing the Enter key).

    .. _figure:dx_cluster:
    .. figure::  images/dx_cluster.png